tendermint/tendermint/docs/nodes/remote_signer.md

 [gRPC](https://grpc.io/) is an RPC framework built with [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2), uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to define services and has been standardized within the cloud infrastructure community. gRPC provides a language agnostic way to implement services.
 This aids developers in the writing key management servers in various different languages.

 GRPC utilizes [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), another widely standardized protocol, to secure connections.
 There are two forms of TLS to secure a connection, one-way and two-way.
 One way is when the client identifies the server but the server allows anyone to connect to it.
 Two-way is when the client identifies the server and the server identifies the client, prohibiting connections from unknown parties.

+When using gRPC Tendermint is setup as the client.
+Tendermint will make calls to the remote signer.
+We recommend not exposing the remote signer to the public network with the use of virtual private cloud.

 Securing your remote signers connection is highly recommended, but we provide the option to run it with a insecure connection.